 - 2.1.
-The prospective master's student with a diploma of a related bachelor's programme is admissible without further admission requirements.
-Whether a bachelor's programme is related to the prospective master's programme is determined on the basis of Article 12 of the EER, and, if applicable, on the basis of the Table meant in Article 12, section 1 sub a, of the EER. - 2.2.
-The prospective master's student who doesn't comply with article 2.1. must meet the following admission requirements: - Level: a Bachelor degree (or an equivalent award at ISCED 2011 level 6) in a field of science relevant to the selected programme.
-A Bachelor degree is considered relevant if the bachelor programme is sufficiently aligned to the relevant master's programme. - ii.
-Quality: sufficient quality of the Bachelor degree and the sufficient abilities and knowledge of the student, as shown by an average mark of at least 7 (Dutch
+The prospective master's student with a diploma of a related bachelor's programme meets the admission requirements and is therefore admissible.
+Whether a bachelor's programme is related to the prospective master's programme is determined on the basis of Article 11 of the EER, and, if applicable, on the basis of the Table meant in Article 11, section 1 sub a, of the EER.
+The admission requirements are: - i.
+Level: a Bachelor's degree (or an equivalent award at ISCED 2011 level6). - ii.
+Prerequisite knowledge: The student must have sufficient prerequisite knowledge to be able to complete the Master's in the designated time.
+Education and Examination Regulations WU 2020-2021

-- system), a Grade Point Average (GPA) of at least B/B+ (US system) or a classification as 2nd upper (UK system).
-Detailed information on other international equivalents of the required quality is published on the WU website. - iii.
-English proficiency: WU's standard English proficiency requirements are published at the WU website.
-There are two levels described and at the website is pointed out which level is required for which programme.
-This requirement doesn't apply for the candidate with a bachelor's diploma of a Dutch university because such student is expected to have acquired the required English proficiency. - 2.3.
-A quality of the Bachelor degree just falling short of the requirements mentioned in 2.1b can only result in admission at the discretion of the Admission Board, when there are sufficient compensating factors such as: - a) Thesis result; - b) Scores for the courses that are of particular relevance to the MSc programme applied for; - c) Indisputable upward trend of course grades; - d) A declaration of the educational institute of the applicant on a deviating GPA policy; - e) Achievements in postgraduate education; - f) Multiple studies; - g) Scores for WU courses (by exchange students or students taking a minor); - h) Reference letters; - i) Quality of the degree awarding institution; - 2.4.
-In addition to the general admission requirements, programmes can decide that additional specific admission requirements are applicable.
-Detailed information on the programme-specific requirements is published on the WU-website, on the webpages of the relevant MSc-programmes (section "admission and application"). - 3.
-Admission decision - 3.1 The admission decision is taken by the relevant, domain-specific Admission Board on behalf of the Executive Board. - 3.2 The applicant will receive a decision ultimately 8 weeks after the complete application was submitted. - 3.3 The applicants can be admitted provisionally if the Bachelor's degree certificate hasn't been issued yet.
-In such case the applicant will be informed that admission will only become definitive when a certified copy is submitted. - 4.
-Appeal - 4.1 Applicants who do not agree with decisions based on these regulations can appeal within six weeks after receipt of the decision.
-The appeal must be in writing and directed at the Board of Appeals for Examinations.
-The appeal has to be sent to the Facility (faciliteit@wur.nl).
+- iii.
+English proficiency: WU's standard English proficiency requirements are published on the WU website.
+There are two levels described, and the website indicates the level required for each programme.
+The website also describes how different categories of students can demonstrate that they meet the admission requirement for English proficiency. - 2.2.
+The prospective master's student who doesn't comply with article 2.1. has the opportunity to demonstrate that they meet the admission requirements in other ways:: - i.
+Level and prerequisite knowledge: If the student with an unrelated Bachelor's programme does not fully meet the prerequisite knowledge requirements, this can be compensated by having a Bachelor's degree with an average mark of at least 7 (Dutch system), or the international equivalent.
+Detailed information on other international equivalents of the required quality is published on the WU website. - ii.
+English proficiency: other ways of satisfying the English language proficiency requirements, as described in article 2.1 paragraph iii, are described on the WU website. - 2.3.
+A quality of a student just falling short of the requirements mentioned in 2.2 sub i can only result in admission at the discretion of the Admission Board, when there are sufficient compensating factors such as: - a) Thesis result; - b) Scores for the courses that are of particular relevance to the MSc programme applied for: - c) Indisputable upward trend of course grades; - d) A declaration of the educational institute of the applicant on a deviating GPA policy; - e) Achievements in postgraduate education; - f) Multiple studies; - g) Scores for WU courses (by exchange students or students taking a minor); - h) Reference letters; - i) Quality of the degree awarding institution;

+3. Admission decision

+- 3.1 The admission decision is taken by the relevant, domain-specific Admission Board on behalf of the Executive Board. - 3.2 The applicant will receive a decision ultimately 8 weeks after the complete application was submitted.
+The decision will explain why the student was not admitted. - 3.3 The applicants can be admitted provisionally if the Bachelor's degree certificate hasn't been issued yet.
+In such case the applicant will be informed that admission will only become definitive when a diploma is submitted.

+4. Appeal